Dreaming of more kitchen storage and space? We’ve got you covered. Here are five mistakes homeowners often make in a small kitchen.

 1. Opt only for dark colours

 The number one rule for decorating a small kitchen is to never, ever use dark colours.
 In fact, avoid dusky tones in a small environment because they tend to absorb light, making a room look smaller than it should.
 Instead, go for white or neutral paint colours.
 Lighter colours reflect light, making a room feel more open and airy while allowing the features of the room to stand out and the walls to recede.
+You can also consider adding pops of colours to the kitchen cabinet or splashback to spruce up the look.

 2. Not cleaning up after you cook